thayannevls/docs/developer-guides/rest-api/channels/online/README.md

 # Channel Online

-List all online users of a channel..
+List all online users of a channel.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |